All Products

 resource "alicloud_cs_managed_kubernetes" "default" {

-# Specify whether to create a NAT gateway when the system creates the Kubernetes cluster.
+new_nat_gateway = true # Specifies whether to create a new NAT Gateway when creating the Kubernetes cluster.
 Default value: true.

-# The pod CIDR block.
-If you set cluster_network_type to flannel, this parameter is required.
-The pod CIDR block cannot be the same as the VPC CIDR block or the CIDR blocks of other Kubernetes clusters in the VPC.
-You cannot change the pod CIDR block after the cluster is created.
-Maximum number of hosts in the cluster: 256.
+service_cidr = "10.11.0.0/16" # The service CIDR block.
+This parameter is required when cluster_network_type is set to flannel.
+The service CIDR block cannot be the same as the VPC CIDR block or the CIDR blocks of other Kubernetes clusters in the VPC.
+You cannot change the service CIDR block after the cluster is created.
+The maximum number of hosts in the cluster is 256.

-# Specify whether to create an Internet-facing SLB instance for the API server of the cluster.
+slb_internet_enabled = true # Specifies whether to create an Internet-facing Server Load Balancer instance for the API server.
 Default value: false.

 enable_rrsa = true